ricott/sma.modbus/README.md

 * Now go into Homey and add a new device.
 Select the inverter device from the SMA Solar app.
 Your inverter should be found automatically assuming modbus port in app settings match the modbus port of the inverter (default 502).

 ## Changelog
+### v2.0.6
+* Added support for reporting inverter status to PVOutput.org.

 ### v2.0.5
 * Enhanced energy meter readings to use SMA obis identifiers